orstavik/JoiComponents/book/chapter7_style/styleCallback/HowTo1_shadowStyle.md

 Natively, the CSS variables is so far the only accessible option.
 CSS variables set in the lightDOM context of a web component will be available as properties inside the web components shadowDOM.
 In [HowTo: CSSVariables](HowTo3_CSSVariables) we show how this can be useful.
+However, as we want a *top-down* control of style, we often *do* want the ancestor elements to define the style of child elements, even across and into shadowDOM borders.
+And so CSS supports this.
+A mechanism that will be pass CSS style properties *from* the host node of a custom element and directly into the shadowDOM of a custom element.

-However, there are two instances were CSS variables comes up short.
+However, there are two use cases were CSS variables comes up short.
 First, what if you wanted to style a group of internal CSS properties as CSS variables coherently, as one?
 In many such instances these CSS variables depend on each other, meaning that the value of one require a specific value of another to make sense.
 Second, what if you need to "style" the composition of the shadowDOM?
 Some changes of